Poldice mine: Minerals

 The mine was extracting tin ore in 1748, but by 1788 the output of copper ore exceeded that of tin, and by the 1790s it was making a good profit.
 In the early 19th century the mine merged with neighbour Wheal Unity.
 The mine switched to arsenic extraction, although metals were still being mined in decreasing quantities, but by the 1910s most of the activity was over and although small-scale mining continued into the 1920s, it closed in 1930.

 Apart from the enormous quantities of the common ores mined at Poldice, the area was also known for rarer and more valuable minerals including chalcophyllite, olivenite, mimetite and liroconite.

 The site today

 Today, the ruins of many mine buildings and mineshafts are visible in the Poldice Valley, which has not seen any further development since the end of mining.
-The valley is now a nature reserve.
+The valley is now a nature reserve, and is a popular location for mountain bicycling.

+Mineral Statistics

+From Robert Hunt's Mineral Statistics of the United Kingdom.